webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 === Prepare to replace app2 ===

-Let’s remove app2 from the salt master
+Let’s unregister ''app2''’s ''salt-minion'' from the ''salt-master''

   salt-key -y -d app2

-The current ''app2'' VM still has its public IP address, we didn’t delete it, we only did remove it from salt.
-Benefit here is that we will refer to our new VM as ''app2'' without conflicts.
+''app2'' still has its public IP address —we didn’t delete it— we only did remove it from the ''salt-master''.
+Benefit here is that we will refer to our new VM as ''app2'' without conflicts when interacting via the ''salt'' commands.

-Let’s not delete the VM right away.
-Unless, of course, the VM in question has "flapping" services (i.e. on-off) and breaks the live site.
+'''Tip''' Unless the VM in question is "''flapping''" (inconsistently breaks the site), we could delete the faulty VM right away.
+If that VM is behind a proxy such as ''Fastly'' or part of a NGINX backends, other servers will take the load until a new one is in place.

 === Create a new VM ===

+Boot a new VM;

  nova boot --image Ubuntu-14.04-Trusty --user-data /srv/opsconfigs/userdata.txt --key_name renoirb-staging --flavor lightspeed --security-groups default,frontend app2